 - Label each bin and bag!
 I use my label maker and put a description of what’s inside, like “living room decor”, “den tree ornaments”, or “outdoor icicle lights”.
-If you don’t have a label maker, you can write on a piece of masking or duct tape with a sharpie or even directly on the bins.
+If you don’t have a label maker, simply write on a piece of masking or duct tape with a sharpie or even directly on the bins.

 As always, I appreciate your visit, comments, and shares here on the blog!
-I’d love it if you also follow along with me on Pinterest, Instagram, and Facebook so you won’t miss any of my inspiration and ideas.
+I’d love it if you also follow along with me on Pinterest, Instagram, Facebook, TikTok, and YouTube so you won’t miss any of my inspiration and ideas.

 Don’t forget to sign up for updates to keep in touch.